elixir-search/searchex-website/README.md

-# searchex-website
+# Home

-Website for Searchex
+Searchex Website

+Built on Jekyll and Bootstrap